arkivanov/MVIKotlin/docs/binding_and_lifecycle.md

 ## Binding

-Connecting inputs and outputs sounds like a simple task.
-And indeed it is.
+Connecting inputs and outputs sounds like a simple task, and indeed it is.
 But it can be even easier if you use [Binder](https://github.com/arkivanov/MVIKotlin/blob/master/mvikotlin/src/commonMain/kotlin/com/arkivanov/mvikotlin/core/binder/Binder.kt).
 It provides just two methods: `start()` and `stop()`.
 When you call `start()` it connects (subscribes) outputs with inputs.
 And when you call `stop()` it disconnects (unsubscribes).

 ### Creating a Binder